HomeStartup InsightAgritech Startups of Indonesia 2025

 Semaai aims to be the digital platform of choice for 40 million farmers and rural MSMEs in Indonesia.
 The company focuses on providing a complete range of agricultural products and improving supply chain efficiency with digital platforms and delivery services.
 It also helps Toko Tani improve cash flow and offers counseling on controlling plant pests and diseases.

-As a ‘farmer-first’ company, Semaai is building an end-to-end agri-tech solution to help farmers and rural shop owners maximize their earnings.
-The services are provided through a growing network of Semaai Tani Centers in partnership with Toko Tanis.
+Semaai is a ‘farmer-first’ company creating a complete agri-tech solution to help farmers and rural shop owners earn more.
+It offers services through its growing network of Semaai Tani Centers in partnership with Toko Tanis.

 Aruna